-The main stores we here at My Momma Taught Me cover are: Tops Markets, Wegmans, Price Chopper, Target, Dollar General, Walmart, CVS, Walgreens, and Rite Aid.
+The main stores we here at My Momma Taught Me cover are: Tops Markets, Wegmans, Dollar General, Walmart, Target, CVS, Walgreens, and Rite Aid.

 Join our coupons groups so you can chat up with out local couponers and see what deals everyone is getting each week and learn how to coupon with confidence.

-An easy way to get a hang of what the deals are and look like is to follow coupon matchups.
+An easy way to get a hang of what the deals are and look like is to look through the stores weekly sales fliers and to follow coupon matchups.
 Currently we are only covering full coupon matchups for Tops Markets and Dollar General each week on My Momma Taught Me.
 You can also find deals specifically for Tops Markets on my other site Couponing at Tops and Wegmans deals on my site Couponing at Wegmans.
 We also share the best deals each week at the other stores we cover.
 The matchups are lists of sale prices and all the coupons available to use at said store.
 Following matchups and best deals each week will not only save you money when you shop, but time preparing your lists too!
 We try to help you the best we can!